Waikato DHB in breach following death of 81-year-old woman

 The woman's daughter, who made the complaint, said her mum's pain was "indescribable" and she suffered distress in the lead-up to her death.

-Waikato DHB has admitted to the failings saying it is committed to improving this area of care for all patients.
+Waikato DHB has admitted to the failings, saying it is committed to improving this area of care for all patients.

-"The transfer of care needs a strong focus to ensure all staff understand the critical

-nature of imparting good information and linking it with care plans," it said in the decision.
+"We recognise that we failed in our duty of care to ensure directives were actioned during the care of the patient, and inadequate information was provided to a rest home upon the patient's discharge for ongoing care," acting chief operations officer Claire Tahu of Waikato District Health Board told the Herald today.

 The deputy commissioner ordered the DHB to conduct an audit of staff compliance with the discharge policy and keep HDC updated with its progress.
-It also asked the DHB to review its process of referral to the pain clinic.
+It also asked the DHB to review its process of referral to the pain clinic and to make a formal apology to the woman's family.

-The Herald has sought comment from the Waikato DHB about when the audit and review will be complete and is awaiting response.

-The DHB was told to provide the woman's family with a formal apology.
+Tahu said as a result of the complaint improvements to the way they worked had been made and they had reviewed handover procedures to ensure patients received smooth transitions between facilities, including clearly documented care instructions.

+"We are very sorry that the patient had this experience at Waikato and acknowledge how distressing it would have been alongside extended stays in hospital.